-The Changing Social Geography of Hamilton
+3. The Changing Social Geography of Hamilton

-The recent polarisation of incomes and neighbourhoods in Hamilton has mapped itself out in a very striking fashion, building on patterns that have been established over a century or more.
-The social geography of Hamilton has always been powerfully shaped by the physical geography of its setting.
-It is bounded by Lake Ontario, and more specifically Hamilton Harbour, to the north, and almost as influentially by a section of the Niagara escarpment to the south, known locally as 'The Mountain' (Figure 3).
-This escarpment, whose most famous feature is the Niagara Falls, rises sharply by 300 feet, and locally for decades represented a barrier to southward settlement with the city.
-This was breached to only a limited extent before WWII, so that it defines a real, as well as the perceptual, boundary of Hamilton's inner city, the area 'below the Mountain'.
-When widespread car ownership, and a growing number of access routes, made the Mountain more accessible after 1945, there was a steady exodus of better-paid wage and salary workers from the lower city.
+The recent polarization of incomes and neighbourhoods in Hamilton has mapped itself out in a striking fashion, building on patterns that have been established for a century or more.
+The social geography of Hamilton has always been powerfully shaped by the physical geography of its setting (Figure 3).
+It is bounded by Lake Ontario, and more specifically Hamilton Harbour, to the north, and almost as influentially by a section of the Niagara escarpment to the south, known locally as "The Mountain."

+This escarpment, the most famous feature of which is Niagara Falls, rises sharply by 300 feet, and for decades represented a barrier to southward settlement with the city.
+This barrier was breached only to a limited extent before the Second World War, so that it defines a real, as well as the perceptual, boundary of Hamilton's inner or "lower" city, the area "below the Mountain."
+When widespread car ownership and a growing number of access routes made the Mountain more accessible after 1945, there was a steady exodus of better-paid wage and salary workers from the lower city.
 In almost every Canadian city, there is a clear distinction between suburbs that were developed before and after 1945, but in Hamilton the escarpment elevates and underlines that divide (Maoh, Koronios and Kanaroglou, 2010).